scbirlab/nf-ggi/README.md

  - `rhea_url = "https://ftp.expasy.org/databases/rhea"`: URL to download Rhea reaction database
  - `outputs = "outputs"`: Output folder
+ - `batch_size = 100`: How many protein-protein interactions to group into one job at a time.
  - `test = false`: Whether to run in test mode.
 If so, only 3 proteins per organism will be analyzed.
+ - `non_self = false`: Whether to run in non-self mode.
+This is where a whole proteome is run against a single bait protein (rather than all pairwise from the proteome).

 The parameters can be provided either in the `nextflow.config` file or on the `nextflow run` command.